skrub-data/skrub/doc/modules/data_cleaning/cleaning_dataframes_and_parsing_datatypes.rst

   only missing values (``drop_null_fraction``), only a constant value (``drop_if_constant``), or if all values are distinct (``drop_if_unique``).
   By default, the |Cleaner| keeps all columns, unless they contain only missing values.
-Refer to :ref:`removing_unneded_columns` for more detail on this operation.
+Refer to :ref:`removing_unneeded_columns` for more detail on this operation.

 .. note::